cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 Buttress, nor coign of vantage, but this bird
 Hath made his pendant bed and procreant cradle."**

-A 'market' is a house martin (kind of swallow), which is 'temple-haunting' because it likes to build its nest high on the walls of tall buildings. ("Haunting" doesn't have any ghostly connotations here.)
+A "market" is a house martin (kind of swallow), which is 'temple-haunting' because it likes to build its nest high on the walls of tall buildings. ("Haunting" doesn't have any ghostly connotations here.)
 When Lady Macbeth heard that King Duncan was coming for the night, she imagined a raven under her battlements, foretelling the death of the King.
-Instead _

-_ case can reflect the natures of the characters
+Instead, as the king looks up to those battlements, he sees swallows gliding to and fro on the breath of heaven.
+The birds in each case can reflect the natures of the characters.

-Lady Macduff's young son on hearing ______ mother that he shall live **"as birds do"**.
+Lady Macduff's young son on hearing that he no longer has a father to protect him, tells his mother that he shall live **"as birds do"**.

-When he hears of the murder of his wife and children Macduff cries **"What, all my pretty chickens and their dam/At one fell swoop?".** He calls Macbeth a "hell-kite", thus likening him to a hawk who has likening him to a hawk who has killed all his 'pretty chickens' in one, swoop or dive.
+When he hears of the murder of his wife and children Macduff cries **"What, all my pretty chickens and their dam / At one fell swoop?".** He calls Macbeth a **"hell-kite"**, thus likening him to a hawk who has likening him to a hawk who has killed all his **"pretty chickens"** in one, swoop or dive.

 ## Soliloquies